ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 <figure>
   <img src="/img/sports/wired-gear-shifting.png" alt="">
-  <figcaption><strong>Diagram 1:</strong> This example of a wired gear shifting setup is taken from the Road Di2 Series General Guide and I plan to follow that example.</figcaption>
+  <figcaption> This example of a wired gear shifting setup is taken from the Road Di2 Series General Guide and I plan to follow that example.</figcaption>
 </figure>

 <figure>
   <img src="/img/sports/internal-wiring.png" alt="">
-  <figcaption><strong>Diagram 2:</strong> This example of a complete internal wiring serves as my blueprint.
+  <figcaption>This example of a complete internal wiring serves as my blueprint.
 Opposed to what´s shown in the diagram I will not use the EW-JC304 junction to connect the shifters with the battery.
-Instead, to comply with what´s shown in <em>Diagram 1</em>, I will use a EW-JC302 and place it near the bottom bracket.
+Instead, to comply with the wiring inside the handlebars I will use a EW-JC302 and place it near the bottom bracket.
 The diagram is taken from the Road Di2 Series General Guide.</figcaption>
 </figure>

 For the calculation of wire length, I´m referring to the geometry of the Strael 3.0 frame 56T.
 The seat tube is 557 mm, the chainstays 418 mm, the down tube is approximately 600 mm.
 I´m calculating wire length as follows: